vvlisn/env-to-annotation-policy/README.md

    - Validation of `additional_annotations` (empty keys/values).
    - JSON unmarshalling of settings.

-2. Deployment mutation:
+2. Pod mutation:
    - Correctly converts a single environment variable to a base annotation.
-   - Correctly converts multiple environment variables (comma-separated) to base and extended annotations.
+   - Correctly converts multiple environment variables to base and extended annotations.
    - Adds custom annotations from `additional_annotations`.
-   - Handles deployments with no target environment variable.
+   - Handles pods with no target environment variable.
    - Preserves existing annotations.

 The unit tests can be run via: